Causes and treatment of hooded eyes

 - Consult with a plastic surgeon: It is important to consult with a qualified plastic surgeon at Centre for Surgery to determine if you are a good candidate for upper blepharoplasty, and to discuss your individual concerns and goals.

-- Review your medical history: Your healthcare provider or plastic surgeon will likely review your medical history and perform a physical exam to determine if you are a good candidate for the procedure.
+- Review your medical history: Your plastic surgeon will likely review your medical history and perform a physical exam to determine if you are a good candidate for the procedure.

 - Avoid blood-thinning medications and supplements: In the weeks leading up to your surgery, you should avoid taking medications and supplements that thin the blood, such as aspirin, ibuprofen, and vitamin E, as these can increase the risk of bleeding during and after the procedure.